Exceptional Cardiac Care

 - Shortness of breath and wheezing after minimal physical activity

 - Fatigue, dizziness or fainting

 - Heart palpitations or chest pain

-This minimally invasive surgical procedure repairs the valve without removing the old, damaged valve.
-Instead, it wedges a replacement valve into the aortic valve’s place.
-The surgery may be called a transcatheter aortic valve replacement (TAVR).
+- Transcatheter Aortic Valve Replacement (TAVR) – A minimally-invasive surgical procedure, which repairs the valve without removing the old, damaged valve.
+Instead, a replacement valve is wedged into the aortic valve’s place.

 To make an appointment with the Heart Valve Center, located within the Heart Hospital – Entrance 7, call the Heart Valve Center at 573-331-3369.